There are typically two steps involved in the treatment of a cavity.

 How it's done:

-First the area surrounding the decayed tooth will be numbed, then the decay will be removed.
-A specialized substances will then be applied to the tooth to help open up the pores, allowing for a stronger bond to be created.
+First, the area surrounding the decayed tooth will be numbed, then the decay will be removed.
+Specialized substances will then be applied to the tooth to help open up the pores, allowing for a stronger bond to be created.
 The filling will then be applied slowly, in thin layers until complete.
 A special light will then be used to cure the filling, hardening it.
 The filling will then be smoothened, polished and contoured to fit your bite comfortably.

-For more information on composite fillings or to schedule an appointment with your Chicago Heights dentist, call (708) 755-2220 or Click Here today.
+For more information on composite fillings or to schedule an appointment with your 60411 dentist, call (708) 755-2220 or Click Here today.